-Supportive services for dislocated workers and adults are authorized under the 2014 Workforce Innovation and Opportunity Act (WIOA).
-In the context of a coordinated one-stop delivery system, Frederick County Workforce Services shall take into consideration all of the available supportive services resources so that participants may receive the best supportive services available and to ensure that funds are spent to maximize participants' opportunity to participate in career and training services.
+Supportive services include transportation, child care, dependent care, housing, and needs-related payments that if applied, enable an individual to participate in career and training services.
+In the context of a coordinated one-stop delivery system, Frederick County Workforce Services staff shall take into consideration all of the available supportive services resources so that participants may receive the best supportive services available and to ensure that funds are spent to maximize participants' opportunity to participate in career and training services.